• Cellular Detox

 Superfood #4: Avocados

-According to Kansas State University, the unsaturated fat in avocados can keep cells of the brain more flexible, increasing our brains potential for optimal cognition.
+According to Kansas State University, the unsaturated fat in avocados can keep brain cells more flexible, increasing our brain’s potential for optimal cognition.

 Superfood #5: Curry

-An inordinate amount of build up of beta amyloid plaque in the brain is one of the precipitators of Alzheimer’s symptoms.
-Studies have revealed that curcumin has the potential to stop the build up of beta amyloid and other destructive plaques.
+An inordinate amount of build-up of beta-amyloid plaque in the brain is one of the precipitators of Alzheimer’s symptoms.
+Studies have revealed that curcumin can potentially stop the build-up of beta-amyloid and other destructive plaques.
 But even more exciting is its potential to increase the production of new brain cells.
 Curcumin also increases memory.

-Our suggestion would be to include organic curry powder regularly in your meals and/or to take a Turmeric supplement that contains a high amount of curcumin like this C3 Curcumin Complex.
-Try a bowl of this good-fat packed Curried Carrot Soup for a brain boost tonight.
+We suggest regularly including organic curry powder in your meals and/or taking a Turmeric supplement with a high amount of curcumin like this C3 Curcumin Complex.
+Try a bowl of this good-fat-packed Curried Carrot Soup for a brain boost tonight.

 Our brains need major attention daily.
-So baby boomers and others that have concerns about dementia or Alzheimer’s in the family, lets feed our brain these delicious foods and watch as we become sharper and more productive.
+So baby boomers and others with concerns about dementia or Alzheimer’s in the family, let’s feed our brains these delicious foods and watch as we become sharper and more productive.
 Here’s to great health and great food!

 • Why Your Brain Quits Working